How to Write an Awesome Essay About Your Career Goals

 The last paragraph is your conclusion.
 You can use this paragraph to summarize what you discussed in the previous few paragraphs.
 If you want to be even more creative, try ending your essay with a question for your readers or a new insight.
 Good luck!

 And now that you’re ready with that essay, put it to good use!
-You can recycle that same essay, when applying to the Career Goals MerryApp.
+You can recycle that same essay, when applying for the Career Goals MerryApp.
 We’ve bundled multiple scholarships (all requesting essays on career goals), into just ONE simple application that we call a “MerryApp”!
 See more info here, or just sign up to get going.

 Need more inspiration?

 Check out examples from other students just like you.
 Here are links to some great career goal essay examples:

 Sign up for Going Merry today, and upload your career goal essay right to your profile.
 We’ll save your information to pre-fill your college scholarship applications, so you’ll never have to enter information more than once.
 It’s that easy!